EarlJr53/data-science-SP2023/challenges/c04-gapminder-assignment.md

   see life expectancy increases from the wealth.
 - In addition, I see that the coloration by year shows a stark increase in life expectancy overall as time goes on.
 Almost all of the high-life expectancy points are from recent years.
+However, as there is a large amount of overplotting on this figure, I can’t reliably make this distinction without also creating a timeseries or other more focused plot.
 - I do notice one point at the very bottom left of the plot that is very recent and wonder what country it might be and whether its decline relates to some world events.